popchor-mannheim/popchor-mannheim.github.io/README.md

 # Webpage Popchor Mannheim

 The webpage of popchor Mannheim is planned to strengthen our digital presence beyond social media platforms.
-It shall be a simple yet delightful webpage which is inline with our brand strategy and conveys proffesionalism.
+It shall be a simple yet delightful webpage which is inline with our brand strategy and conveys professionalism.

 ## Goals
 Provide basic information about the choir publicly: